Waldorf Astoria Maldives Ithaafushi

 The resort offers three categories of villas – Beach Villas with direct access to the sandy white beaches; Overwater Villas, which are set on the islan's ends furthest from the main jetty, offering maximum seclusion and privacy as well as uninterrupted views of the Indian Ocean; and Reef Villas, which provide direct access to the turquoise waters and house reef below.
 Jetsetters seeking the ultimate in indulgence can either go for one of the Stella Maris Ocean Villas that are accessible only by boat and come with chef’s service and a hot tub or, if they really want to treat themselves, secure use of the Ithaafushi Private Island with its own two-bedroom overwater villa and three-bedroom beach villa along with a personal concierge team, dedicated chef, spa, an entertainment centre and five swimming pools.

 While the outdoor landscapes of the different villa categories may vary, the general structure and features of every villa are fairly uniform.
 The “worst” room at the Waldorf Astoria Maldives is probably the best room you’ve ever stayed at.
 The interiors are largely identical in design – think towering cathedral-esque ceilings, floor-to-ceiling windows and sliding doors, soothing and earthy neutral tones, geometric prints as well as luxurious brass and gold flourishes.
 All villas are equipped with an iPad for controlling the air-conditioning and blinds as well as to access restaurant menus and the resort’s weekly schedule of water activities.
 Each villa boasts a comfortable signature Waldorf Astoria bed, a 65-inch TV and sound system, facilities for preparing Nespresso coffee and Mariage Frères tea, a minibar with a selection of beverages and snacks as well as two spacious closets.
-The bathroom features double vanities, both outdoor and indoor rainfall shower facilities as well as an oversized bathtub, with bathroom products from Salvatore Ferragamo in stone dispensers.
+The bathroom features double vanities, both outdoor and indoor rainfall shower facilities as well as an oversized bathtub, with bathroom products from Salvatore Ferragamo (no plastic bottles and wrappings) in stone dispensers.
 Every villa has its own expansive outdoor wooden deck with a gazebo, dining table, infinity pool, sun loungers and swinging daybeds.
 After dark, guests can relax on one of their villa’s outdoor sun loungers and allow the soothing sound of crashing waves to wash over them as they take in the beautiful sight of clear skies glittering brightly with stars.

 As for Beach Villas location preference: The greenery around 600s appear much more denser than than the 200's.
 The south facing 600's have panoramic outlook and nothing in the distance.
 During the day you get the WA yacht come and go from time to time but you don't get any other boat traffic.
 At night, you look into the distance and there is very little lights from other islands / structures (that can be seen from some north / north east facing villas.
 If you can't get that, try to ask for a north east / lagoon facing Beach Villas in the 200s.
 We think would be OK with this view; there weren't many many people enjoying water sports but the location is close to the family pool (which has been mostly empty and highly enjoyable) and the gym/tennis courts.
 Plus We would think you would get a decent sunrise or sun visibility.
 SEE RESORT MAP